statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 ###International Energy Efficiency Certificate

 4. An International Energy Efficiency Certificate for the ship shall be issued after a survey in accordance with the provisions of regulation 5.4 to any ship of 400 gross tonnage and above before that ship may engage in voyages to ports or offshore terminals under the jurisdiction of other Parties.
-5. The certificate shall be issued or endorsed either by the Administration or any organization duly authorized by it<sup> 4) Refer to the Guidelines for the authorization of organizations acting on behalf of the Administration, adopted by the Organization by resolution A.739(18), as may be amended by the Organization, and the Specifications on the survey and certification functions of recognized organizations acting on behalf of the Administration, adopted by the Organization by resolution A.789(19), as may be amended by the Organization. </sup>.
+5. The certificate shall be issued or endorsed either by the Administration or any organization duly authorized by it.
 In every case, the Administration assumes full responsibility for the certificate.

 ### Regulation  7